 We chose Harry Potter / Fantastic Beasts for our dinner party theme last night, which included an entire leg of pork, baby octopi, mutant mushrooms, “mandrake” fries, and a Deathly Hallows pie with a sign made of mushrooms.
 Bellatrix, Professor Lupin, and Harry all made an appearance.

+Despite having just been introduced to Harry Potter this year, I took to it quickly and was excited about this theme.
 To make my savoury Deathly Hallows pie, I started with a 16 oz Red Mill’s gluten-free almond flour mix and sifted in one teaspoon of Herbs de Provence.
 Almond flour is a versatile substitute for wheat flour, as it lends a rich and nutty flavour that works well with savoury or sweet dishes.
 Add one large room temperature egg, and three tablespoons of coconut oil.
 I scoop the oil out while it’s soft, then allow it to melt in a separate bowl before adding it to the almond flour.

 Blend everything quickly and evenly, then press half the mix into a pie pan.
 Oil the pan with baking spray first, and bake the crust until light brown before adding the filling.